Take yourself on a tour into Sydney's past and discover some little-known facts to impress your friends.

 The Engineering precinct was fittingly a hub of industrial activity in the 1930s, home to both Joseph’s mattress factory and the Boxton and Carr’s box factory.

-If you’re looking for a particular book, don’t take your chances browsing – with around 5.2 million items, Fisher is the largest academic library in the Southern Hemisphere, so the catalogue is essential!
+If you’re looking for a particular book, don’t take your chances browsing – with around 5.2 million items, the University of Sydney has the largest academic library in the Southern Hemisphere, so the catalogue is essential!

 Rumour has it that, fed-up with student Vietnam War protestors writing on the sandstone walls of the Quad, the University designated the area now known as the Graffiti Tunnel as a legal place to spray paint, write slogans and create street art.